LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 as building blocks to create custom and reusable *expansion workflows* with explicit and well defined semantics.
 It prevents the simply act of loading expansion rules affecting subsequent compilation of files.
 It prevents conflicts between groups of expansion rules of different origins.
-It avoids a group of buggy expansion rules from breaking other groups of expansions rules.
+It avoids a set of buggy expansion rules from breaking other sets of expansions rules.

 Defining expansions